cdeitrick/Lolipop/README.md

                                 Path to a file listing trajectories which are known to be in the same genotype.
                                 Each line in the file represents a single genotype, and each line should be a comma-separated list of trajectory labels as they appear in the input dataset.
+    --filename-pairwise
+                                A table of pairwise distance calculations computed in a previous run using identical input parameters.
+This is only usefull if the dataset being re-run would other wise take a very onlg time to process (such as data from the Long Term Evolution Experiment).

 ## Nesting Options
     --additive